 When a class is canceled by the college, a 100% refund will be given.

 Requesting a Refund: Refunds for canceled or dropped courses are not issued automatically.
-Please call the Cashier's office at (480) 732-7312 to request.
+Please call Student Business Services at (480) 732-7312 to request.

 D. Other Refunds

 Students withdrawing from college for one of the following reasons must submit a written request for a refund to the Office of Admissions, Registration and Records or designated college official.